ekant1999/pdf-research-assistant/README.md

 This will:
 - Read all PDFs from `data/papers/`
 - Split them into chunks (1200 chars, 200 overlap)
-- Create embeddings using OpenAI
+- Create embeddings using Hugging Face (or OpenAI if configured)
 - Save FAISS index to `index/`

 ### 5. Start Backend Server